betaflight/betaflight/docs/Board - SPRacingF3.md

 # Board - SPRacingF3

-The Seriously Pro Racing MOF3 board (SPRacingF3) is the first board designed specifically for Cleanflight.
+The Seriously Pro Racing MOF3 board (SPRacingF3) is the first board designed specifically for INAV.

 Full details available on the website, here: